- Location: National Highway 8, Kailashpuri Udaipur, Rajasthan – 313001, India

 Eklingji Temple was built in the 8th century.
 This ancient temple, 1300 years old has a wide sprawling campus.
 The history of Eklingji Temple is recorded in the Ekalinga Mahatmya, a historical text written in the 15th century.
 According to the text, the original temple was constructed in 734 A.D. by ruler Bappa Rawal.
 The temple has actually been a victim of loot as well as plunders throughout the rule of the Delhi Sultanate.
 The initial temple and its idols were physically damaged.

 In the late years, the temple was renovated and also modified by many kings to maintain the glory and belief of people in Shri Eklingji.
-The temple initially belonged to the Pashupata sect, then the Nath sect as well as post 16th century it is taken care of and also regulated by Ramanandis.
+The temple initially belonged to the Pashupata sect, then the Nath sect as well In post 16th century it was taken care of and also regulated by Ramanandis.

 In the 14th century, post-invasion, the very first idol was placed by Hamir Singh in the main temple.
 In the 15th century, Rana Kumbha restored the temple by adding the Vishnu temple.
 In the 1460 engraving, Rana Kumbha is described as the accomplice of Lord Eklingji.